 Walking doesn’t make you tired.
-It’s fun.
-And, you can do it at your own pace.
-It looks like it doesn’t do much.
-However, it impacts your mind more than you think.
+On the contrary, it’s fun and, you can do it at your own pace.
+Although it looks like it doesn’t do much, it impacts your mind more than you think.

 1. It frees your mind.

 For different situations, it’s necessary to give yourself time.
-Plus, it’s essential to get perspective.
-You can get a better look at things when you settle your feelings.
+Additionally, it’s essential to get perspective.
+Consequently, you can get a better look at things when you settle your feelings.

 Do this from time to time.
 You’ll see with much more clarity.